castorini/onboarding/docs/cc-guide.md

   Then you can simply run `sbatch job.sh DATASET`.
 By putting your job inside a script like this, you can, in interactive mode, run the same thing by `./job.sh DATASET`, since `#SBATCH` options are neglected there.

-  To request for a whole node, set these arguments:
+  You can request for a whole node on Slurm, which can shorten wait times.
+Set these arguments:

   ```
   #!/bin/bash